Francis Kerbiriou

 Francis Kerbiriou (born 11 May 1951) is a former athlete from France who competed mainly in the 400 meters.
 He won the 1973 and 1975 French Athletics Championships in the 400 meters.

-He competed for a France in the 1972 Summer Olympics held in Munich, Germany in the 4 x 400 metre relay where he won the bronze medal with his team mates Gilles Bertould, Daniel Velasques and Jacques Carette.
+He competed for a France in the 1972 Summer Olympics held in Munich, Germany in the 4 × 400 metre relay where he won the bronze medal with his team mates Gilles Bertould, Daniel Velasques and Jacques Carette.